Our Responsibilities

 At Timothy Taylor's we state our philosophy very clearly: "We recognise that by working with stakeholders that share our passion for quality and our commitment to the values of honesty, integrity, respectfulness and fairness we are most likely to succeed as a sustainable, family-owned and profitable business over the long term."

 We also recognise that a major benefit to the area is not just the direct employment we provide but the support we can give to local businesses.
 For that reason, we try to 'buy local' wherever possible.
-This can range from support services such as office cleaning and tyre purchase to major capital expenditure (for example, our new boiler was built by Byworth Boilers of Keighley and local builders RN Wooler were principle contractors for our recent £1.7m brewery extension).
+This can range from support services such as office cleaning and tyre purchase to major capital expenditure (for example, our new boiler was built by Byworth Boilers of Keighley and local builders RN Wooler were principal contractors for our recent £1.7m brewery extension).

 Much is made in the press about slow payments and the impact this can have on suppliers, particularly small businesses.
 We pride ourselves on offering fair terms to our supply base and ensuring that we hold to that; on average our payment terms are about 30 days.